MicrosoftDocs/sql-docs/azure-sql/database/local-dev-experience-publish-emulator.md

 ms.custom: template-how-to
 ---

 # Publish a Database Project for Azure SQL Database to the local emulator
 [!INCLUDE[appliesto-sqldb](../includes/appliesto-sqldb.md)]

-This article provides steps to build and publish a Database Project to the [Azure SQL Database emulator](local-dev-experience-sql-database-emulator.md).
+This article provides steps to build and publish a Database Project to the [Azure SQL Database emulator (preview)](local-dev-experience-sql-database-emulator.md).

 ## Overview